willjohnsonio/will-blog/content/posts/text6/index4.md

 author: 'Will Johnson'
 ---

-Embedded Ruby aka ERb. is a templating system that shows dynamic content on your website.
+Embedded Ruby aka ERb. is a templating system that Ruby on Rails uses to show dynamic content on your website.

 ERb files end in a .html.erb or .erb file type.
 You can write HTML and plain Ruby inside of ERb files.

-In order to use ruby you have to place your Ruby code inside this tag.
+In order to use Ruby you have to place your Ruby code inside this tag.

 ```html
 <%= %>